openshift/assisted-installer/README.md

 1. fetch the bootstrap ignition file (currently from S3 but will change soon) and utilize the MCO container for writing the configuration to disk (using once-from option).
 1. start the bootstrap services (bootkube.service, approve-csr.service, progress.service), at this point the bootstrap will start a temporary control plane.
 1. fetch the cluster kubeconfig from the assisted-service and wait for 2 master nodes to appear.
-1. patch the etcd configuration to allow etcd to start with less than 3 members.
+1. patch the etcd configuration to allow etcd to start with less than 3 members (<4.7 only).
 1. wait for 2 **ready** master nodes and for the bootkube service to complete.
 1. pivot to master by executing the master installation flow.